99 Songs: Music

 The background music and soundtrack for the film was composed by A. R. Rahman.
 The album which was in production since 2015, consists of 14 original compositions for each language (Hindi, Tamil and Telugu).
-The lyrics for the original Tamil version were penned by Madhan Karky, Thamarai and Mashook Rahman, while the lyrics for the Hindi version were penned by Navneet Virk, Abhay Jodhpurkar, Dilshaad Shabbbir Shaikh, Raftaar, Munna Shaukat and Telugu version was penned by Anantha Sriram and Rakendu Mouli.
+The lyrics for the original Hindi version were penned by Navneet Virk, Abhay Jodhpurkar, Dilshaad Shabbbir Shaikh, Raftaar, Munna Shaukat, while the lyrics for the Tamil version were penned by Madhan Karky, Thamarai and Mashook Rahman and Telugu version was penned by Anantha Sriram and Rakendu Mouli.

 99 Songs became the first Indian soundtrack album to be released in Dolby Atmos Technology.
 After five singles – "Sai Shirdi Sai", the theme song from the film titled "The Oracle" the male and female versions of "Jwalamukhi" and "Teri Nazar" – were released on 5 April 2019, 14, 20 and 26 February and 13 March 2020, the full soundtrack in its entirety was released by Sony Music India on 20 March 2020.

-After a fan's request to release the Tamil and Telugu versions of the soundtracks, Rahman launched the tracklist of the Tamil version on 24 March 2021, with the album being released on 26 March, and the Telugu version on 2 April.
+Rahman launched the tracklist of the Tamil version on 24 March 2021, with the album being released on 26 March, and the Telugu version on 2 April.
 It was followed by a promotional event for the launch of both the soundtracks took place on the respective days.